• Skip to primary navigation

 • Dijon mustard

-Closeup photo of Cranberry Apple Quinoa Salad in wooden bowl.To make the salad start by cooking the quinoa.
-This will take approximately 15 minutes, which is the perfect amount of time to prepare the vinaigrette and toast the pecans.
+Cook the quinoa and make the vinaigrette – Cooking the quinoa will take approximately 15 minutes, which is the perfect amount of time to prepare the vinaigrette and toast the pecans.
 Once the quinoa is cooked you’ll need to let it cool.

 Time Saving Tips